CovalX: Origins

-Since 2009, CovalX began focusing on analytical service measurements through its growing CRO laboratories and physical locations in Switzerland, France and the US.
-Today the company specializes in characterization services for biotherapeutics using its proprietary mass spectrometry solutions.
-Combining its unique technology platform in combination with other methods such as Hydrogen–deuterium exchange by mass-spectrometry (HDX-MS) and Cross-linking by mass-spectrometry (XL-MS), the company helps scientists worldwide in biotherapeutic development projects.
+Since 2009, CovalX began focusing on analytical service measurements through its CRO laboratories and physical locations in Switzerland, France and the US.
+The company specializes in characterization services for biotherapeutics using its mass spectrometry solutions.
+Combining its technology platform with other methods such as Hydrogen–deuterium exchange by mass-spectrometry (HDX-MS) and Cross-linking by mass-spectrometry (XL-MS), the company provides services for biotherapeutic development projects.